research

 I believe that science is best advanced through information sharing and collaboration, and have worked on several open data repositories and large-scale collaborative endeavours.

-• What does it look like to aggregate data from various contributors into a centralised open data repository?
+• How do we aggregate data from various contributors into a centralised open data repository?

 • Wordbank, a repository of child vocabulary data from Communicative Development Inventories.